Chelwood Gate

+The bell can be heard online.

 The village public house, the Red Lion, was built in the 19th century and was patronised in the past by Harold Macmillan and United States President John F Kennedy.
 Kennedy came to visit the then Prime Minister, Harold Macmillan, in 1963 and a memorial to this event can be found on the Wych Cross road within the village.
-The village also has a village hall which is visited by a mobile library service, a village market and where there is also a nursery school.
+The village also has a village hall which is visited by a mobile library service, a village market and there is also a nursery school.

+The Cats Protection National Cat Centre is located in Chelwood Gate.